-State Republican parties mull canceling primaries, caucuses

-COLUMBIA, S.C.
-(AP) — Republicans in South Carolina, Kansas and Nevada scheduled meetings Saturday to decide whether to scrap presidential preference contests before the 2020 election, which would not be an unusual move for the party of the White House incumbent seeking a second term.
-Still, it would put up even more obstacles for the long shots challenging President Donald Trump in 2020.
+SC, Kansas GOP scrap 2020 presidential preference votes

+Canceling primaries, caucuses and other voting is not an unusual move for the party of the White House incumbent seeking a second term, and allows Trump to try to consolidate his support as Democrats work to winnow down their large field of candidates.

+A spokesman for the South Carolina Republican Party, Joe Jackson, confirmed that the party voted Saturday against holding a presidential primary next year.
+The Kansas GOP tweeted on Friday that it will not organize a caucus “because President Trump is an elected incumbent from the Republican Party.”
+Its state committee planned to approve rules Saturday for an “internal party process” for selecting convention delegates, according to Kelly Arnold, the party’s former state chairman, and Helen Van Etten, a member of the Republican National Committee from Topeka.

-At stake were GOP primaries, caucuses or other voting in those states next year.
-A decision by party officials in Arizona is expected later in the month.
+Officials in Nevada scheduled meetings later Saturday to determine the fate of their contests.
+A decision in Arizona is expected later in the month.

 Challengers have emerged to Trump, including Bill Weld , a former Massachusetts governor, and Joe Walsh , a former Illinois congressman.
 Others may join them.